640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Prompt diagnosis of infectious arthritis is necessary to prevent permanent damage to the joint.
-In addition to a complete medical history and physical examination, diagnostic procedures for infectious arthritis may include the following:
+Early diagnosis of septic arthritis is important.
+This is to prevent permanent damage to the joint.
+The process starts with a medical history and a physical exam.
+Tests may also be done, such as:

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.